Academic Standards and Regulations

 Rejected - An applicant rejected by the institution is entitled to a refund of all money paid.

-Student Reimbursement Time Limits
+Student Reimbursement Time Limits - Refer to the Institutional School Catalog

-The institution reserves the right to cancel or terminate this enrollment agreement if student incur on one or more of the following situations:
+The Institution reserves the right to cancel or terminate this enrollment agreement if student incur on one or more of the following situations:

 - Not maintaining satisfactory academic progress towards obtaining their diploma for the second time consecutively